-- (3) The builder or owner of a vessel being built must in writing notify the Authority at least 7 days before- - (a) commencing framing: - (b) commencing planking, plating or laminating; - (c) completing the fitting of all underwater fittings and rudder gear and propeller shafts; - (d) launching the vessel; and - (e) undertaking dock or sea trials. - (4) No person may undertake sea trials without the prior approval of the Authority and, if the Authority thinks fit, the prior inspection of the vessel by a surveyor. - (5) The Authority may dispense with any of or all the requirements of subregulations (I), (2), (3) and (4) if the vessel is less than 7 metres in overall length and is constructed in accordance with the construction standards specified in the relevant BIASA Code, at approved premises.
+- (ii) life-saving and fire-fighting equipment; and - (iii) navigation lights and sound signals. - (c) Any subsequent modification or addition to the scantlings, arrangements or equipment shown on approved plans must be approved by the Authority. - (d) The Authority may require such further plans and specifications as it thinks fit, and may dispense with the requirement to submit certain plans or specifications. - (2) The Authority may, after approving the plans and specifications submitted in respect of a vessel, direct a surveyor to conduct inspections and tests to ensure that the vessel is constructed in accordance with the approved plans and specifications and the other requirements of these regulations. - (3) The builder or owner of a vessel being built must in writing notify the Authority at least seven days before- - (a) commencing framing; - (b) commencing planking, plating or laminating; - (c) completing the fitting of all underwater fittings and rudder gear and propeller shafts; - (d) launching the vessel; and - (e) undertaking dock or sea trials. - (4) No person may undertake sea trials without the prior approval of the Authority and, if the Authority thinks fit, the prior inspection of the vessel by a surveyor. - (5) The Authority may dispense with all or any of the requirements of subregulations (1), (2), (3) and (4) if- - (a) in the case of a vessel being built, the work is carried out at approved premises, in accordance with the relevant construction standards specified by the Authority; and - (b) in the case of an existing vessel, it is satisfied that the vessel complies with the relevant construction standards specified by the Authority.